SaudiWebDev2020/wgoode3/week9/w9d1algorithms.md

 ## Union Sorted Arrays

-Efficiently combine two already-sorted arrays into a new sorted array containing the multiset union.
+Efficiently combine two already-sorted arrays into a new sorted array containing the multiset union. <br>
 Example: given `[1,2,2,2,7]` and `[2,2,6,6,7]`, return `[1,2,2,2,6,6,7]`.

 ```js